lucendio/lecture-devops-infos/deliverables/exercise_concept.md

 * Why did you choose one technology over the other?
 * How does CI/CD talk to the VCS and/or vice versa?
 * What are the names of your target environments?
-* How do you bootstrap all your components?
+* How do you bootstrap all your services?
 Which of them do you actually need to bootstrap?
   If some of them don't need to be bootstrapped, why?
 * What is the difference between your environments?
 * Would some graphic(s) better illustrate your architectural design?